Arizbethrojas/search-engine-prototype/indexer/IMPLEMENTATION.md

 	validates that pageDirectory is the pathname for a directory produced by the `Crawler` validates that indexFilename is the pathname of a file that can be written

+Pseudocode for `pagedir_load`:

+	construct the path for the using the docID
+	Either return that path or return NULL

 ### libcs50

 This is also from the IMPLEMENTATION.md spec for crawler and it is applicable to indexer: